 The Career and Development Office (under the name of Individual Skills Portfolio - ISP) has been recognised by the OECD in 2010 as an innovative initiative of curriculum development in the context of higher education.

 OECD-IMHE (2010).
 Learning, working, networking: quality teaching initiatives at the Portuguese Catholic University.
 Final Report, 10 November 2010.

-In 2012, CDO held a consulting job in an international project - the PoMoC.
+In 2012, Career and Development Office held a consulting job in an international project - the PoMoC.

 PoMoC - The professional activation of university graduates using the Portuguese Model of Coaching in the Lodzkie region

-The project goal is to promote the employability of graduates of the Lodz region, implementing the coaching model developed by CDO.
-The role of CDO is to share knowledge and experience with the Foundation for Promotion of Entrepreneurship, assisting in the adaptation of the coaching model used in Portugal to the specific needs, objectives and context.
+The project goal is to promote the employability of graduates of the Lodz region, implementing the coaching model developed by the Career and Development Office.
+The role of the Career and Development Office is to share knowledge and experience with the Foundation for Promotion of Entrepreneurship, assisting in the adaptation of the coaching model used in Portugal to the specific needs, objectives and context.
 The project also involves the design of a research methodology that will do the needs assessment with regard to the expectations of entrepreneurs in relation to job seekers in Poland, specifically in Lodz.

 The project began in October 2012 and will end in June 2014.
 It is funded by the Human Capital Operational Programme (European Social Fund).